German police investigate three suspects after Krefeld zoo fire | DW | 02.01.2020

 More than 30 animals were killed, including orangutans, chimpanzees, gorillas and marmosets.
 A nearby gorilla garden was undamaged.

-Gerd Hoppmann of the Krefeld criminal police said at a press conference on Thursday that it was to be assumed that they were responsible for the fire.
+Gerd Hoppmann of the Krefeld criminal police told a press conference Thursday that the alleged perpetrators reported themselves to the authorities and that it can be assumed that they are the ones that caused the zoo fire.

+"For us, the case is largely cleared up," said Hoppmann, adding that the women were accused of negligent arson.

+Investigators said that handwritten messages were found on sky lanterns near the damaged area.